A simple guide to Hiking Ella Rock, Sri Lanka

 Step 1

 Starting at the main street in Ella town, take the road up the hill towards the train station.
 At the station, turn left at the platform and start walking along the train tracks.
 (We were a bit nervous about doing this at first – you would never dream of doing this in the UK!
-But it is completely normal in Sri Lanka and you will see many tourists and locals using the train lines as a path – the trains here are very loud and slow, so don’t worry you will hear them coming and will have plenty of time to move out of the way).
+However, it is completely normal in Sri Lanka and you will see many tourists and locals using the train lines as a path.
+The trains here are very loud and slow, so don’t worry, you will hear them coming and will have plenty of time to move out of the way).

 The start of the route to Ella Rock takes you along the train line, Ella, Sri Lanka